codezonediitj/pydatastructs/docs/source/index.rst

 Installation
 ============

 After changing your directory to project root, you can install the package by running the following command,

-``python -m pip install .``
+``python scripts/build/install.py``

-For development purposes, you can use the option `e` as shown below,
+For development purposes, i.e., if you intend to be a contributor,

-``python -m pip install -e .``
+``python scripts/build/develop.py``

 For building documentation execute the following commands one after the other,